pslucas0212/virtwho-customerportal/README.md

 # subscription-manager register --org=xxxxxxxxx --activationkey=your_key_here
 ```

 When using SCA, I am not attaching a subscription to my RHEL VM.
-When you run subscription-manage status, you will see that SCA is enabled and that you can attach any required content repositories to your RHEL VM.
+When you run subscription-manager status, you will see that SCA is enabled and that you can attach any required content repositories to your RHEL VM.
 ```
 # subscription-manager status
 +-------------------------------------------+